Microorganism-Host-Environment Interactions (MHEI)

 The first year of the M1 program forms the basis of the training, with the acquisition of fundamentals in general microbiology and microbial ecology, and includes practical work and a field trip.
 The TU elective allows students to follow one of the two profiles, without this choice being definitive (it is possible to change profile each semester without affecting results).

 The emphasis is on project-based teaching andpedagogical innovation.
-By pooling skills with the Faculty of Science's Bioinformatics master's program, and setting up the Bioinformatics Learning Lab (BILL), an innovative interdisciplinary learning laboratory, students are encouraged to take an active role in their training, managing a mini research project from A to Z (from field sampling to DNA extraction, sequencing and microbial sequence analysis, in M1) and valorizing their results (publication, conference presentation, in M2).
+Thanks to the sharing of skills with the Faculty of Science's Bioinformatics master's program, and the establishment of the Bioinformatics Learning Lab (BILL), an innovative interdisciplinary learning laboratory, students are encouraged to take an active role in their training, managing a mini research project from A to Z (from field sampling to DNA extraction, sequencing and microbial sequence analysis, in M1) and valorizing their results (publication, conference presentation, in M2).
 More info on BILL and photos here.

 TP BILL (2021 and 2022)